x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/exchange-activesync/remote-wipe.md

 ## Use Outlook on the web to wipe a user's phone

-Your users can wipe their own phone using Outlook on the web.
+Your users can use Outlook on the web to wipe their own phones.

 1. In Outlook on the web, select the **Settings** icon.